 History Behind Bombay Cats

 Let’s start by talking a little about the history of a Bombay Cat.
 This breed tends to resemble the Burmese Cat a lot, partially because they are bred by mixing Burmese cats with American Short hair Cats to get their ideal Bombay breed.
 Cat breeders have been interested in this cat breed ever since they came into exsistence.

 This breed hasn’t been around all the long.
-In fact, the breed started in the 1950s by someone in Louisville, Kentucky.
+In fact, the breed started in the 1950s by cat breeder Nikki Horner in Louisville, Kentucky.
 She wanted to create a cat breed that closely resembled the black panther.
 And from the look of this cat, it’s safe to save she did a pretty good job.
 She coined Bombay cats as “parlor panthers,” and described their look like the “patent-leather kid with the copper penny eyes.”

 Health Information about Bombay Cats

 What is a Bombay Cat?
 This cat breed is known for being short hair black cats.
 They have silky black fur, black paws, and yellow or green eyes.
 The fur of this breed is silky and fine which means they hardly shed.
 So if you want an animal-hair free house, brush your Bombay cat and you will have that.
 This breed is known for being muscular, which also means there’s more them than meets the eye.

 They may look lean, but they will feel heavier than they look when you go to pick them up.
 However, their average and healthy weight for this breed sits around 8 to 15 pounds.
 This will vary by the cat, and usually, males tend to weight a little more than females on average.

-This cat breed is prone to overeating, so it is important that owners of a Bombay cat watch their food intake.
+This domestic cat breed is prone to overeating, so it is important that owners of a Bombay cat watch their food intake.
 This is really one of the biggest health problems with this body type.
 Their overeating can cause them to be overweight and put a lot of strain on their little muscular frame.
 It is recommended that this breed follows the recommended food amounts that are found in the typical cat food bag.

 So how long do Bombay Cats live?
-If a cat is kept at a healthy, normal weight, then the average lifespan for this breed is around 15 to 20 years.
+If a cat is kept at a healthy, normal weight, then the average bombay cat lifespan for this breed is around 15 to 20 years.
 This lifespan is actually on the longer ends of the spectrum for a lot of breed with 20 being very old age for a cat.

 The Personality of Bombay Cats

-The personality of a Bombay cat is highly intelligent, gentle and affectionate.
+When talking about the Bombay Cat personality, they are highly intelligent, gentle and affectionate.
 They are one of the closest cat breeds to dogs because of their lap-dog like personality.
 This cat breed makes great family pets because they are likely to get along well with other cats as well as children.

-My parents found and adopted a Bombay cat.
+My parents found and adopted a cat of this breed.
 Her personality really spoke for itself.
 She was kind and sweet and very welcoming of people.
 Once she got used to the humans she was around, she becomes the sweetest cat.
 A perfect example is when my parents adopting their puppy, Lola.